 I’ve struggled.
 I struggled with the legalism that I felt was an inherent part of our faith.
+I still do.
+It hurts my heart like I think it does God’s.
 The unconditional love and grace of God was missing for me.
-As my relationship with God continues to grow and I get to know Him better, I see how legalism breaks His heart every bit as much as refusal to obey.
+As my personal relationship with God grows and I get to know Him better, I see how legalism breaks His heart every bit as much as refusal to obey.

 They REMEMBER the seventh day to keep it holy just like it says to in the 4th commandment.
 And, yes, this is different.
 But, if “Thou shalt not lie” was ignored by most and one denomination decided to take it under their wing, they’d be accused of harping on that.
 Those “Sabbath keepers” would turn into those “Not liars”.
 Doesn’t make sense.

 “Keeping it” looks different to everyone.
 There seems to be quite a bit of hostility over this belief because it’s different and challenges how life is set up for most people these days.
 I understand the challenge.
-But, what I don’t understand is how it can be dismissed and shrugged off as unimportant so easily.
+But, what I don’t understand is how it can be dismissed and shrugged off as unimportant so easily and completely.
 It’s neatly tucked right in the middle of all the other commandments that are collectively agreed upon as important.
 Why is it left out?
 Why has it been disregarded?

-Will I keep it perfectly?
-No. Will I keep any of the commandments perfectly?
+Will I keep any of the commandments perfectly?
 No. Have I?
 No. That’s why Jesus sent His Son to die for us because we are UNABLE to keep God’s law perfectly.
 He knew we needed a sacrifice.
 The ultimate sacrifice.
 This is why we don’t sacrifice animals anymore to atone for our sins.
 He satisfied that.
 The perfect Lamb fulfilled the law.
 He did not abolish the law.
 Nowhere in the Bible does it say, please keep all the commandments, except the 4th (now that Jesus has died).

 If you obey my commandments, you will live in my love.
 I have obeyed my Father’s commandments, and in that way I live in His love.
 I have told you this so that you will be as joyful as I am, and your joy will be complete.
 John 15:10-11 (GW)

 True love WANTS to honor.
 I am fully convinced of the Seventh day Sabbath.
 I am not fully convinced on how to keep it.
-I think that’s personal between you, God, and what feels right for your family.
-What brings you peace.
+I think that’s personal between you and God.
+What brings you peace and alignment with Him.
 I do think it’s a special day and a gift, just like all of God’s commands are.